-Louisiana State University at Alexandria charges a fee of \$20 for processing applications. → This non-refundable \$20 fee must be submitted with each student's application. ← The fee will be waived for reentry students who have missed only one semester (excluding summer session).
-Students who have previously applied for admission but failed to register are required to pay the \$20 application fee when they re-apply.
+Louisiana State University at Alexandria charges a fee for processing applications.
+The fee will be waived for re-entry students who have missed only one semester (excluding summer session).
+Students who have previously applied for admission but failed to register are required to pay the application fee when they re-apply.

-The application fee is non-refundable if the applicant does not register in the semester for which application is made.
 The fee is transferable if, before the last day of late registration, the applicant requests that the fee be transferred to a different semester.
 The application fee may be transferred only once.